 The Nathan and Fannye Shafran Planetarium features the Leonard Krieger Visual Effects System: Definiti by Sky-Skan with support from the Leonard Krieger Fund of The Cleveland Foundation and the Ohio Cultural Facilities Commission, The Honorable John Kasich, Governor and former Governor Ted Strickland.
 The Cleveland Museum of Natural History recognizes the Ohio General Assembly and the Ohio Cultural Facilities Commission for their support.

-The Ralph Mueller Observatory houses a 10 1/2-inch refracting telescope built by the Warner & Swasey Co. of Cleveland in 1899.
+Mueller observatory contains a 10½-inch refracting telescope built by the Warner & Swasey Co. of Cleveland in 1899.
 The renowned J.A.
 Brashear Company of Pittsburgh, Pennsylvania, a division of American Optical Company, ground the telescope’s optics.
-Warner & Swasey Co. originally donated the telescope to Western Reserve University (today Case Western Reserve University).
+Warner & Swasey Co. originally donated the telescope to Western Reserve College (later Western Reserve University and today Case Western Reserve University).
 It was located on the roof of the university’s physics building for 61 years.

 The Museum acquired the telescope in 1960 with funding from the Murch Foundation.
 Generous financial contributions from Cleveland businessman Ralph Mueller made the telescope’s installation at the Museum possible.

 The telescope rests on an internal support pillar on a block of solid concrete.
 This construction prevents floor vibrations from reaching the telescope.
 A 19-foot-diameter dome built by Astro-Dome of Canton, Ohio, houses the telescope.
 The dome is motor-driven and can be rotated 360 degrees.
 It has a double shutter, which permits greater sky exposure.